tushar8668/Appliance-energy-prediction-using-Regression-technique/README.md

 * Tdewpoint - (from Chievres weather station), Â°C
 * rv1 - Random variable 1, nondimensional
 * rv2 - Random variable 2, nondimensional

+## Machine learning models used To complete project
+* Linear Regression
+* Lasso and Ridge Regression
+* XGboost Regression
+* Gradient Boosting Regression
+* Random Forest Regression

+## Which model you choose and why ?
+I chose a random forest model because it is a powerful and versatile machine learning algorithm that is well-suited for a variety of tasks, including classification and regression.
+Random forests are also relatively easy to interpret and robust to noise and outliers in the data.<br>

+In my project, the random forest model achieved an highest accuracy of 65% and an MSE of 35%.
+These are both good results, but there is always room for improvement.
+I plan to perform some feature engineering to see if I can create new features that are more informative for the machine learning algorithm.

+## Conclusion
+In this project, we tested a variety of machine learning algorithms for predicting appliance energy consumption.
+I used a different features, including sensor data, weather data, and appliance state data, to train the model.
+I found that random forest regression models achieved the highest accuracy.<br>

+We can use this model to predict the energy consumption of appliances in a variety of ways.
+For example, we can use it to:

+* Identify energy - efficient appliances and settings.
+* Develop smart home energy management systems that can optimize appliance usage to reduce energy costs.
+* Detect anomalous energy consumption patterns that may indicate a problem with an appliance or the electrical system.

+For example, we could use the model to predict the energy consumption of a refrigerator over the next 24 hours.
+This information could be used to develop a smart home energy management system that would automatically turn off the refrigerator if there is no one home and the temperature inside the refrigerator is above a certain threshold.<br>

+We could also use the model to identify appliances that are consuming more energy than expected.
+This information could be used to troubleshoot problems with appliances or to identify areas where energy consumption can be reduced.<br>

+Overall, this project demonstrates the feasibility of using random forest models to predict appliance energy consumption.
+The model we developed achieved a good performance on the test set, and it can be used in a variety of ways to reduce energy consumption and save money.

+## Benefits of Appliance Energy Consumption Prediction
+An appliance energy prediction project can be helpful for society in a number of ways, including:<br>
+* Reducing energy consumption : By predicting appliance energy consumption,consumers can make informed decisions about how to use their appliances in a more energy-efficient way.
+For example, if a consumer knows that their washing machine is going to use a lot of energy at a certain time, they can choose to run it at a different time or on a different day.
+* Saving money on energy bills : By using their appliances more efficiently, consumers can save money on their energy bills.
+This is especially important for low-income households, which often spend a disproportionate amount of their income on energy costs.
+* Improving grid stability : By predicting appliance energy consumption, utilities can better manage the grid and prevent outages.
+This is important because outages can be disruptive and costly for businesses and consumers.

+Overall, appliance energy prediction projects have the potential to make a significant positive impact on society.
+By reducing energy consumption, and energy bills, appliance energy prediction projects can help to create a more sustainable and equitable future.